-While NCEP has already switched to the more flexible and compact GRIB2 format, the ECMWF is only gradually transitioning from GRIB1 to the new GRIB2 format.
-Transition to GRIB2 becomes necessary, at least for 3D fields, when the ECMWF increases the vertical resolution beyond 100 model levels in 2012 (which cannot be handled by the GRIB1 format).
-Currently, GRIB2 codes have been defined for all 3D-fields required by FLEXPART, while definitions are still missing for a part of the 2D-fields.
+While NCEP has already switched to the more flexible and compact GRIB2 format, the ECMWF has gradually transizioned from GRIB1 to the new GRIB2 format, specially after 2012, when the vertical resolution became beyond 100 model levels (which cannot be handled by the GRIB1 format).
+FLEXPART v9.3 handles GRIB2 data for both 3D and 2D fields in a flexible way.
+See Section 5.4 for details.